 24 Mar Artificial Intelligence for Rescue (A.I.R.)

 Atthe PANEL DISCUSSION: AI: The next frontier in law enforcement of the Dubai.WorldAIshow.
-Ivan Kristoff will share how AI-powered RoboRescuers will encrease the efficiency of rescue operations with CAPT.
+Ivan Kristoff shared how AI-powered RoboRescuers will encrease the efficiency of rescue operations with CAPT.
 DR. \ ESSA IBRAHIM BASAEED, Head of Technical Studies Section, Gen. Dept. of Artificial Intelligence Dubai Police, Ryan Prox, S/Constable in Charge of Crime Analytics Vancouver Police Department, Canada and DR SID AHMED BENRAOUANE, Professor, Carlson School of Management, UMN; Advisor, Dubai Police; Senior Advisory Board Member, Trescon.

 Ivan Kristoff is designing an A.I.R. platform to present innovative solutions for the digital transformation of Information and access to high sensitive and heavy duty Point of entry that can prevent accidents and criminal activities. Тhe traditional rescue belongs to the past.
 The Future of Rescue is to encompass AI and use it carefully to enhance the Rescuer of the Future – not replace him.
 Especially after the recent air crashes where the digital security issue is very relevant, now I more important than ever to approach this issues very carefully and never to ignore the Human Factor and Moral Compass.